donydony2009/ObisidianProgramming/Programming/System design.md

 2. Establish high level design starting from User and from his writes.
 Make sure to talk through the whole process.
 Think of tradeoffs.
 At this point don't name specific technologies.
 Try to get buy in from interviewer.
 Make sure he is on  board with your proposal
 3. Deep dive.
 Name technologies and tradeoffs

+### Back of the envelope tricks
+- 2^10 is 10^3
+- For an url generator we can use 64 characters which is a-zA-z0-9_-
+- 80-20 rule 20 % of users are responsible for 80% of the work

+### Ways to throttle
+- Api key
+- IP
+- Account

 ### Design patterns

 1. Load balancer -> horizontal scaling